Deci-AI/super-gradients/documentation/source/DetectionPrediction.md

 In the following example, the FPS is 39.49it/s (i.e. fps) `Predicting Video: 100%|███████████████████████| 306/306 [00:07<00:00, 39.49it/s]`

-Note that the video/gif will be saved with original FPS (i.e. `media_predictions.fps`) to not alter the video speed.
+Note that the video/gif will be saved with original FPS (i.e. `media_predictions.fps`).

 ### Access Frame-by-Frame Detection Results for GIFs and Videos
 Iterating over the `media_predictions` object allows you to access the detection results for each frame.
 This provides an opportunity to perform frame-specific operations, like applying custom filters or visualizations.